SublimeText/LaTeXTools/README.markdown

 Requirements and Setup
 ----------------------

-First of all, you need to be running a recent dev version of Sublime Text 2 (ST2 henceforth); as of 9/23/2011, I am on Build 2120.
+First, you need to be running a recent dev version of Sublime Text 2 (ST2 henceforth); as of 9/23/2011, I am on Build 2120.

+Second, get the LaTeXTools plugin.
+These days, the easiest way to do so is via Package Control: see [here][http://wbond.net/sublime_packages/package_control] for details on how to set it up (it's very easy).
+Once you have Package Control up and running, invoke it (via the Command Palette or from Preferences), select the Install Package command, and look for LaTeXTools.

-Second, grab this plugin's .zip file from GitHub and extract it to your Packages directory (you can open it easily from ST2, by clicking on Preferences|Browse Packages).
+If you prefer a more hands-on approach, you can always clone the git repository, or else just grab this plugin's .zip file from GitHub and extract it to your Packages directory (you can open it easily from ST2, by clicking on Preferences|Browse Packages).
 Then, (re)launch ST2.

+I encourage you to install Package Control anyway, because it's awesome, and it makes it easy to keep your installed packages up-to-date (see the aforelinked page for details).

 Third, follow the OS-specific instructions below.

 <br>

 On **OSX**, you need to be running the MacTeX distribution (which is pretty much the only one available on the Mac anyway) and the Skim PDF previewer.
 Just download and install these in the usual way.
-To configure inverse search with Skim, open the Preferences dialog, select the Sync tab, then:
+To configure inverse search, open the Preferences dialog of the Skim app, select the Sync tab, then:

 * uncheck the "Check for file changes" option
 * Preset: Custom